intelligent-digital-ideas-factory/DailyShop/README.md

 To see an explanation of this plugin, along with its usage and commands, see its [SpigotMC page](https://www.spigotmc.org/resources/dailyshop.80276/)!

 ## Need help or have a suggestion?
-If something crashes or doesn't work, feel free to post a [issue](https://github.com/EricLangezaal/DailyShop/issues) here Have a suggestion to improve this plugin?
+If something crashes or doesn't work, feel free to post a [issue](https://github.com/EricLangezaal/DailyShop/issues) here.

+Have a suggestion to improve this plugin?
 Let me know on the Spigot discussion page or in a discussion

 ## Inspiration